Kunle Remi: Producing

-Sting, a short film released in 2013, was produced by the actor and screened at the Zimbabwe Film Festival.
+Sting, a short film released in 2013, was produced by Remi and screened at the Zimbabwe Film Festival.
 Later, in 2019, Lemonade was produced and distributed across multiple streaming platforms in Nigeria, including DStv and YouTube.

 TV hosting

 While studying at the New York Film Academy, Remi worked as a host for an internet TV channel, Celebville 360.
-In 2013 he attended his first appearance reporting live at the Academy Awards nomination event in Beverly Hills, California.
-As his work on the screen expanded, his next hosting job was not until 2021, when he returned to where it all started.
+In 2013, he attended his first appearance reporting live at the Academy Awards nomination event in Beverly Hills, California.
+As his work on the screen expanded, his next hosting job was not until 2021.
 As a taskmaster, he returned to the Gulder Ultimate Search Season 12 with fellow host Toke Makinwa.
-In the following year, the actor had the opportunity to be the green carpet host of the '2022 Glo Dance Battle of the Year' with Moet Abebe.
+The following year, he had the opportunity to be the green carpet host of the 2022 Glo Dance Battle of the Year with Moet Abebe.
 He also had a judging role in Dance Naija Dance by Zee World alongside Sashin Kandhaj, Kenneth Agabata, Uraysha Ramrachia and hosts Daniel K. Daniel and Pelumi Busari.
-Starting 6 August, the show ran every Saturday and Sunday for 10 weeks and included 16 top finalists from all over the country.
-Later that same year, on 3 and 4 November 2022, alongside 51 inspiring speakers, Remi anchored the Woman in Management, Business and Public Service (WIMBIZ) Africa where author Chimamanda Ngozi Adichi was a keynote speaker.
+Starting 6 August, the show ran every Saturday and Sunday for 10 weeks.
+Later that same year, on 3 and 4 November 2022, Remi anchored the Woman in Management, Business and Public Service (WIMBIZ) Africa where author Chimamanda Ngozi Adichi was a keynote speaker.
 Remi then appeared on 23 November as the moderator at the Sterling Leadership Series: Born in Blackness, where the series interviewed journalist and author Howard French.
 Then to the Culturati, the largest art and cultural event in Nigeria, where they partnered with Creative Youth Community Development Initiative (CYCDI) – Solution17 to create the "Lagos Green Economy in Arts and Culture."
 The 27 November 2022, event was hosted by Remi, Osas Ighodaro, Bianca Ugowanne, and Princess Marinay.
-By 21 December, the actor went back to the creative side and hosted the Fuze Talent Hunt.
+By 21 December, Remi went back to the creative side and hosted the Fuze Talent Hunt.
 Produced by Stanbic IBTC Holdings Pension Managers Limited, the talent hunt sought out "indigenous talents and help them explore their creativity and business prowess through the initiative."

 Modelling

 Remi began his modeling career with ISIS models at the age of 24.
-He has since been featured in ad campaigns for brands like Airtel (formerly Zain), ARISE Magazine, DStv, MTN Nigeria, The Reele Magazine, and Diamond Bank (now Access Bank).
+He has since been featured in ad campaigns for brands like Airtel (formerly Zain), Arise Magazine, DStv, MTN Nigeria, The Reele Magazine, and Diamond Bank (now Access Bank).

 Personal life

-Despite keeping his personal life private, Remi opened up in December 2022 and spoke on depression, stating how overwhelmed he felt at various points on his journey as an actor.
-As he stated, "I was thinking too much of my career, am I doing enough, am I enough, am I with the right person, so many thoughts in my mind."
+Remi spoke in December 2022 about depression, stating how overwhelmed he felt at various points on his journey as an actor.
+"I was thinking too much of my career, am I doing enough, am I enough, am I with the right person, so many thoughts in my mind."

+On January 1, 2024, Remi married his girlfriend Tiwi, announcing their marriage on his Instagram page.